apache/pekko/docs/src/main/paradox/typed/routers.md

 # Routers

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Routing](../routing.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Routing](../routing.md).

 ## Dependency

-To use Akka Actor Typed, you must add the following dependency in your project:
+To use Pekko Actor Typed, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion